1forh/forh-template/README.md

 `npm run serve:dist` does a production build and then starts a server that is viewable at: `http://localhost:4000`

+`npm run deploy` can be run after `npm run build:dist` to deploy to a server using FTP.
+Also runs the `gulp psi` task whichs console.log's Page Speed Insights Scores.

 All Gulp task configuration is done in `gulp-config.json`

 ##Source Directory - src/